Sheeffry Hills

 • Panoramic vistas of Donegal, Clare, the islands of Achill and Corraun, and the distant peaks of Mweelrea and Croagh Patrick.

-• The chance to spot the Tawnyard Forest Trail, a sign‑posted loop that winds through mixed woodland and offers a quieter alternative for families.
+• The Tawnyard Forest Trail, a sign-posted loop that winds through mixed woodland and offers a quieter alternative for families or those wanting a shorter hike.

 • Access from the Western Way off-road section, which allows walkers to join the ridge near Tawnyard Lough and continue eastward.